ledermann/unread/README.md

 * Supports "mark all as read" to mark **all** records as read in a single step
 * Gives you a named_scope to get the unread records for a given user
 * Needs only one additional database table
-* Great performance
+* Most important: Great performance

 ## Requirements

-* Rails 2.x (tested with Rails 2.3.10 only)
+* Rails 2.x (tested with Rails 2.3.10)
 * ActiveRecord (tested with SQLite and MySQL)
 * Needs a model _User_ in your application
-* Needs a timestamp field in your models (e.g. created_at)
+* Needs a timestamp field in your models (e.g. created_at) with a database index on it

 ## Installation

-    script/plugin install git://github.com/ledermann/mark_as_read.git
+    script/plugin install git://github.com/ledermann/unread.git
-    script/generate mark_as_read_migration
+    script/generate unread_migration
     rake db:migrate